James Rufus Koren

-James Rufus Koren covers banking and finance for the Business Journal.
+Before his assignment as Managing Editor, he served as the paper's finance reporter covering the banking industry.
 Prior to joining the Business Journal, he covered state and local politics for several daily newspapers in Southern California.
 He is a graduate of the University of Southern California.
 He can be reached at 323-549-5225, ext.
 225, or by email: firstname.lastname@example.org.

 In a big deal for L.A.’s growing craft beer scene, Atwater Village brewery Golden Road is being acquired by beer giant Anheuser-Busch, the companies announced Wednesday.